-Homecoming is open to students in grades 9 - 12.
-Homecoming will be a closed event, offered only to current Niles students.
-Any guests, from other school districts, including Life Skills, VLA, ECOT, etc. will NOT be permitted to attend homecoming.
-Students that have received multiple out-of-school suspension(s) and/or a recommendation for expulsion are not permitted to attend homecoming.
+Homecoming is open to all Niles students in grades 9 - 12.
+Homecoming will be a closed event, offered only to current Niles McKinley High School students.
+Students attending other school districts, online schooling, home schooling, etc., WILL NOT be permitted to attend homecoming.
+Students that have received multiple out-of-school/in-school suspension(s), recommendation for expulsion(s), violating attendance policy and/or current academic failure(s), are not permitted to attend homecoming.

-Administration reserves the right for final approval for student attendance to the event.
+\Administration reserves the right for final approval for student attendance to the event.